justintadlock/custom-content-portfolio/readme.txt

 == Upgrade Notice ==

-If upgrading from a version prior to 1.0.0, please read the FAQ before upgrading.
+If upgrading from a version prior to 1.0.0 or to version 2.1.0, please read the FAQ before upgrading.

 == Changelog ==